WU-BIMAC/MicroMetaApp-docs/docs/tutorials/launch.rst

   :width: 90%
   :align: center

-  Login into the OMERO server.
+  Figure 2: Login into the OMERO server.

 Step 3
 ======